 Be that as it may, the field was never an easy street to navigate.
 Geotechnical engineering also involves collaboration and teamwork amongst diverse personnel, and this was one of the key hurdles Lagtib had to overcome.
 “As a search, the only issue that I had is the ability to deal with different persons from different nationalities”, he states.

 Lagtib had to deal with multiple people from dissimilar backgrounds.
 These not only included his team members from 5-6 nationalities but clients from numerous countries as well.
 He explains how the approach to project management and cost causes such issues.
 “It’s obvious that investors will always reduce the cost of the project.
-They think that instrumentation and monitoring is just a waste of time and money.
+They think that instrumentation and monitoring are just a waste of time and money.
 There is evidence that proactive management can be much more cost-effective than reactive repairs for failures.
 As a result, investment in instrumentation avoids having a re-release if a failure takes place.”, he emphasizes.

 [ Also Read: Steve Billingham’s Journey from a Technician to a CEO ]